Before submitting your manuscript, please make certain that you have followed the Guidelines to Authors that are detailed on the Submisions page.

 - When the paper is submitted to the Clean Air Journal, a letter must be submitted to the Editors detailing how the manuscript has been revised following presentation at the conference.
 A copy of the original conference paper should also be submitted.
 Highlighting new figures, sections, analyses, etc. clearly upon submission will expedite the process.

 - The presentation of the conference paper must be clearly disclosed at the end of the article.
-For example, for a paper that was presented at the NACA conference, the statement can read: An earlier version of this paper was presented at the National Association of Clean Air (NACA) Conference in <month and year> and was published in its Proceedings.
+For example, for a paper that was presented at the NACA conference, the statement will read: An earlier version of this paper was presented at the National Association of Clean Air (NACA) Conference in <month and year> and was published in its Proceedings.
+Authors must include this statement in their submitted manuscript.

 All submitted expanded conference papers undergo the Clean Air Journal’s peer-review process.
 Once the review process has been completed, the editor will make the final decision as to whether the submitted Clean Air Journal publication is sufficiently different from the conference proceedings before final acceptance to be published in Clean Air Journal.